Best Colleges in Economics Program

 Philadelphia, PA

-Best College In Economics 2019 Tuition Comparison and 2020 Estimated Costs
+Best Economics Colleges 2023 Tuition Comparison and 2024 Estimated Costs

-For the undergraduate programs, the average tuition & fees of the best college in economics is $52,642 where Columbia University in the City of New York has the most expensive costs with $59,430 and University of California-Berkeley has the lowest amount of tuition with $43,176.
-The average graduate tuition & fees of the best college in economics is $47,326 where University of Chicago has the highest tuition with $58,968 and University of California-Berkeley has the lowest amount of graduate school tuition with $29,233.
+For the undergraduate programs, the average tuition & fees of the best economics colleges is $59,511 where Columbia University in the City of New York has the most expensive costs at $66,139 and University of California-Berkeley has the lowest amount of tuition at $44,467.

 UndergraduateGraduate

 Table.
-Best College In Economics 2019 Undergraduate Tuition Comparison and 2020 Estimation
+Best Economics Colleges 2023 Tuition Comparison and 2024 Estimation

 In-StateOut-of-StateIn-StateOut-of-State

 Table.
-Best College In Economics 2019 Graduate School Tuition Comparison and 2020 Estimation
+Best Economics Colleges 2023 Graduate School Tuition Comparison and 2024 Estimation

 In-StateOut-of-StateIn-StateOut-of-State